IAnalyzeGenomes/IAnalyzeGenomes/README.md

 ⚡ Fun fact: I soon plan to sequence and analyze my own DNA.

 In my previous positions
+ - I have worked and published on protein-ligand docking and in silico drug designing studies.
  - I have worked on building bioinformatics workflows for human RNA-seq data.
-    - I have also worked with microbial and plant DNA data.
+ - I have worked with microbial and plant DNA data.
-    - I have worked and published on protein-ligand docking and in silico drug designing studies.